 Dairy farms are 24-hour, 7-day per week businesses, and operations must continue.
 Following U.S. Centers for Disease Control and Prevention (CDC) precautions will minimize the risk to dairy farmers, family, employees and essential professional and service providers to be on the farm.

 NMPF has crafted a template work permit for food and agriculture employees that explains the DHS guidance and asks relevant authorities to grant employees permission to travel to and from work.
 Along with the permit itself, the document also defines who is considered a food and agriculture employee for critical-infrastructure purposes.

 Workforce Coronavirus Prevention and Management

 The CDC provides clear guidance about preventing infection in both English and Spanish.
-It also provides a number of printable factsheets and posters in English and Spanish suitable for use in the workplace.
-Below are resources that dairy farmers are encouraged to review and use as appropriate:
+It also provides a number of printable factsheets and posters in both languages suitable for workplace use.
+Below are resources dairy farmers are encouraged to review and use:

 Milk Reduction and Disposal

-The Centers for Disease Control and Prevention (CDC) has developed Interim Guidance for Businesses and Employers to plan, prepare and respond to COVID-19 and will update this guidance as needed and as additional information becomes available.
-The guidance may help prevent workplace exposures to COVID-19 and provides planning considerations if there are more widespread, community outbreaks of COVID-19.
+The CDC has developed Interim Guidance for Businesses and Employers to plan, prepare and respond to COVID-19.
+The guidance may help prevent workplace exposures to COVID-19 and provides planning considerations should widespread, community outbreaks of COVID-19 occur.

 All employers should be ready to implement strategies to protect workers from COVID-19 while ensuring continuity of operations.
 During a COVID-19 outbreak, all sick employees should stay home and away from the workplace, respiratory etiquette and hand hygiene should be encouraged, and routine cleaning of commonly touched surfaces should be performed regularly.